NMC Sees Increase in Students Due to Future for Frontliners Program - 9 & 10 News

 The state of Michigan is giving back to those who worked the frontlines during the height of the Coronavirus pandemic.

-The state set aside $24 million of Governor Whitmer’s CARES Act for the Future for Frontliners program.
+The state set aside $24 million of Gov. Whitmer’s CARES Act for the Future for Frontliners program.

 Northwestern Michigan College saw a lot of people apply using the scholarship.

-“We have over 1,200 students that applied for that scholarship,” said Claerhout.
+“We have over 1,200 students that applied for that scholarship,” Claerhout said.

 Even students already enrolled can apply for the scholarship.

-“We have 382 of that 1254 that are current students of ours,” said Claerhout.
+“We have 382 of that 1254 that are current students of ours,” Claerhout said.
 “They are taking advantage of that.”

 Statewide, over 70,000 people have applied for the program.

-“At this point because there are so many people going through the process, the state said they’re kind of backlogged a little so it’s taking them about 6-8 weeks for them to verify information,” said Claerhout.
+“At this point because there are so many people going through the process, the state said they’re kind of backlogged a little so it’s taking them about 6-8 weeks for them to verify information,” Claerhout said.
 “I don’t think anybody knew when we first talked about this in June that there was going to be that much of people taking advantage of it.”

 These frontline workers come from all different fields.

-“We see students within nursing that are in our nursing program that may have been doing clinicals at that point in time,” said Claerhout.
+“We see students within nursing that are in our nursing program that may have been doing clinicals at that point in time,” Claerhout said.
 “We had students that were working in restaurants, working at your grocery stores, a lot of different areas.”

 It’s a program even employers can get behind, too.